majdbrt/LinkedList-Calculator/README.md

 * Return the size/length of the linked-list.
 * Clear the linked-list by removing all nodes.
 * Travese the list until it reaches the ith node and return its respective value.

+The program is made of multiple files:
+* list.cpp: contains the Node class & List Class
+* main.cpp: contains the functions that perform the calculations + user interface.
+* list.h: the header file that links the .cpp files together.
+* makefile